The Asset Tracing and Recovery Review: Brazil

 In relation to compensation in the criminal sphere, only a final guilty verdict has the power to make the obligation to repair the damage caused certain and enforceable, according to Article 91, I of the Penal Code.
 In such case, the criminal verdict is classified as an enforceable judicial instrument (prima facie) that must be executed in the civil sphere by the victim to obtain compensation.
 This verdict can only be enforced against those found guilty of the crime, and not against any third parties who contributed to the loss suffered by the victim.

-If the defendant in the criminal suit is absolved, the obligation to indemnify damages will only be declared non-existent if this exoneration was based on a factor excluding liability, such as legitimate self defence, or a recognition that no crime was committed, under the terms of Articles 65 and 66 of the Code of Criminal Procedure.
+If the defendant in the criminal suit is acquitted, the obligation to indemnify damages will only be declared non-existent if this acquittal was based on a factor excluding liability, such as legitimate self defence, or a recognition that no crime was committed, under the terms of Articles 65 and 66 of the Code of Criminal Procedure.
+Verdicts grounded on insufficient evidence do not prevent the victim from pursuing damages in the civil sphere.

 Since a criminal conviction results in a directly enforceable instrument, the chances of successful recovery by the victim are substantially greater than by filing a civil suit.

-On the other hand, since only a definitive conviction produces this effect, the time until receiving compensation by this route can be overly long, especially in the case of economic crimes, since aspects such as the number of defendants and witnesses and the complexity of the facts can prolong the criminal prosecution.
+On the other hand, since only a definitive conviction produces this effect, the time until receiving compensation by this route can be overly long, especially in the case of economic crimes, since aspects such as the number of defendants and witnesses and the complexity of the facts can prolong the criminal prosecution up to several years.

 ii Defences to fraud claims

-The main defence argument against allegations of fraud is the absence or insufficiency of an expert finding by an accountant, since it is necessary to demonstrate that actual economic harm resulted from a conduct.
-In the absence or deficiency of an expert finding, there will be no way to prove one of the essential elements for configuration of a crime.
+The main defence argument against allegations of fraud is the absence or insufficiency of expert accounting evidence, since it is necessary to demonstrate that actual economic harm resulted from the action.
+In the absence or deficiency of an expert finding, often there will be no way to prove one of the essential elements for configuration of a crime.

 Another defence argument is that the claim is time-barred, since investigations are often lengthy.
 According to Article 109 of the Penal Code, the statutory limitation period starts to run as of the date of the events, and is only interrupted (set back to zero) with the filing of a formal accusation, and again upon a definitive conviction.
 In a case of corporate misappropriation, for example, the limitation period is eight years.